Available exposure data

 Kadaster

-Side walk density as Z-scores based on Basisregistratie Grootschalige Topografie (BGT).
+Side walk density as Z-scores or as raw values based on Basisregistratie Grootschalige Topografie (BGT).
+This is a component of the Gecco walkability index.
 The address level data is produced for 8 different neighborhood radii (150-, 250-, 350-, 500-, 750-, 1000-, 1650 and 2000 meter).

 Socio-economic statusT